reebalazs/ubikdb/README.md

 ## Status ##

-This screencast was made afer the first two days of development.
+This screencast was made after the first two days of development.
 It is intended to show the basics of how ubiqDB will work.
 The real-time data sharing shown in the demo is written in only **11 lines** of HTML and **3 lines** of JavaScript code.

 [![Play Video](https://dl.dropboxusercontent.com/u/16162405/ubikDB_0__starting_up.png)](https://vimeo.com/78437917)

+**This is work in progress and the early presentation of the plans and concepts.
+It is very far from being ready to production.**

 ## Running it ##